As of 28 November 2017

 as far from anywhere in the world as you can get unless you're familiar with a map of Tassie.

-He spent many years writing songs, but the past ten years have been all about the novel.
+Spent many years writing songs, but the past ten years have been all about the novel.
 Why?
-Because it was there.
+Because it's there all the time.